jboss-developer/jboss-eap-quickstarts/deltaspike-partialbean-advanced/README.md

         mvn clean test -Parq-jbossas-remote

-Run tests from JBDS
+Run tests from JBoss Developer Studio
 -----------------------

-To be able to run the tests from JBDS, first set the active Maven profile in project properties to be either 'arq-jbossas-managed' for running on managed server or 'arq-jbossas-remote' for running on remote server.
+To be able to run the tests from JBoss Developer Studio, first set the active Maven profile in project properties to be either 'arq-jbossas-managed' for running on managed server or 'arq-jbossas-remote' for running on remote server.

 To run the tests, right click on the project or individual classes and select Run As --> JUnit Test in the context menu.